SheCodesAus/she-codes-crowdfunding-api-project-DaniiBlack/MVP_SUBMISSION.md

 - [x] A database schema.
   - **PLEDGE**
-    - total/ goal
+    - total/ goal | integer
-    - amount currently at
+    - amount currently at | integer
-    - project the pledge is for
+    - project the pledge is for | string
-    - the supporter/ user who created the pledge
+    - the supporter/ user who created the pledge | string
-    - annonymous or not
+    - annonymous or not | boolean
   - **PROJECT**
-    - id
+    - id | integer
-    - title
+    - title | string
-    - owner
+    - owner | string
-    - description
+    - description | string
-    - image
+    - image | string
-    - target amount
+    - target amount | integer
-    - creation date
+    - creation date | date (?)
-    - currently accepting new supporters (y/n boolean, probably)
+    - currently accepting new supporters | boolean
   - **USER**
-    - id
+    - id | integer (or would an id be a number, actually?)
-    - username
+    - username | string
-    - email address
+    - email address | string
-    - password
+    - password | string
-    - profile picture
+    - profile picture | string

 ---